DIY Christmas Tartan Afghan Throw

 Do 1 dc in each blanket stitch all the way across, ch 1 turn.

-Do 1 sc in each dc across, tie off.
+Do 1 sc in each DC across, tie off.

 I used up the extra fleece and made some matching pillowcases and a toy cradle bed cover to match.
-The old teddy bear was given to their Dad his first Christmas.
+The old teddy bear was given to their Dad for his first Christmas.
 The bed is his special place every Christmas.

-This year my theme is tartan plaid, I have a few other projects to share with you.
+This year my theme is tartan plaid, I have a few other sewing projects to share with you.
 I hope you love them.

 Plaid DIY Christmas Cushions Everywhere